return to Home page

 Morison Avenue and Parkwood Drive in Glenville

-Samuel Benjamin, then Israel Porath, rabbis
+Orthodox Rabbis Samuel Benjamin, then Israel Porath

+In the 1950s moved to Taylor Road in Cleveland Heights.
 Congregation now known as Oheb Zedek - Taylor Road Synagogue

 Tetiever Ahavath Achim Anshe Sfard